MithilaVemuganti/CodeAlpha_ObjectDetection/README.md

 # CodeAlpha_ObjectDetection

-#🎥 YOLOv8 Object Tracking Web App
+# 🎯 Real-Time Object Detection & Tracking Web App

-This Flask-based web application performs real-time object detection and tracking using the YOLOv8 model and Deep SORT tracking algorithm.
-Users can either upload a video or use their webcam to visualize tracked objects with unique IDs directly in their browser.
+This project is a Flask-based web application that performs real-time object detection and tracking using **YOLOv8** and **Deep SORT**.
+Users can either upload video files or stream directly from their webcam to detect and track multiple objects with persistent IDs.

+---

-##🚀 Features
+## ✅ Key Features
-Upload and process custom video files

-Live object tracking through webcam

-Object detection powered by Ultralytics YOLOv8

-Multi-object tracking using Deep SORT
+- 🎥 **Video Upload or Live Webcam**
+  Choose between uploading a local video or using your webcam for live tracking.

+- 🧠 **YOLOv8-Powered Object Detection**
+  Leverages Ultralytics’ YOLOv8 model for fast and accurate object recognition.

+- 🔄 **Deep SORT for Multi-Object Tracking**
+  Assigns consistent IDs to detected objects across frames for effective tracking.

+- 🌐 **Interactive Web Interface**
-Simple, responsive web interface built with Flask
+  Clean, browser-based UI built with Flask and Jinja2 templates.

-##🧠 Tech Stack
-Flask – Web framework

-YOLOv8 (Ultralytics) – Object detection
+- 📦 **Auto Model Download**
+  Automatically downloads the YOLOv8 model weights (`yolov8m.pt`) if not already available.

+---

+## 🛠️ Technologies Used

+- Python + Flask
+- OpenCV
+- Ultralytics YOLOv8
-Deep SORT – Object tracking
+- Deep SORT (Realtime)

-OpenCV – Video processing

-HTML/CSS (Jinja templates) – Frontend rendering
+- HTML & Jinja2 templates

+---